rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-16-sep-2020.md

 with its own zero-knowledge programming language, [Leo].

-I don't have a lot to say about it, but I think it looks cool.
+We don't have a lot to say about it, but we think it looks cool.
-I hope they blog more.
+We hope they blog more.

 [Aleo]: https://github.com/AleoHQ/
 [Leo]: https://github.com/AleoHQ/leo